 Please note: The classes listed here represent recent offerings at the Journalism School.
 These include M.S. and M.S. in Data Journalism courses, except for those that are specifically designated as M.A. courses.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.
 We cannot promise that students will gain a seat in any specific class.

 This course teaches fundamental and advanced techniques of field reporting and writing in audio or radio media.
 Emphasis is on writing clearly and conversationally, with integration of recorded voices and natural sound.
 Students will pitch, report, write and produce compelling, public radio style pieces, including newscasts, news stories, features and interviews.
 They will be trained in state-of-the-industry recording equipment and editing software.
 Students will receive detailed, one-on-one editing and will publish their work in on-demand digital audio formats.
-Writing and technical skills of this course are intended to serve students well in any medium.
+The writing and technical skills taught in this course are intended to serve students well in any medium.

 This class (or Audio II for students with prior experience) is a prerequisite for those interested in pitching a full audio master’s project.